 Is there a credit and debit card payment surcharge?

-Yes, if you book using the credit or debit card Stripe payment gateway, there will be a 1.6% surcharge.
-You can avoid this 1.6% surcharge by electing to either do a bank transfer or to be issued an invoice in the payment options.
+Yes, if you book using the credit or debit card Stripe payment gateway, there will be a 1.7% surcharge.
+You can avoid this 1.7% surcharge by doing a bank transfer in the payment option.

 What happens if I need to cancel?